 My favorite episode was “rotten.”
 It was all about how our perception of rotten food is pretty backward and some of the most delicious things are actually based on rotten items.
 There were lots of examples in the show like kimchi but the thing that stuck with me the most was bananas.
 Anyone who has ever made really good banana bread knows that the trick is to use basically rotten bananas.
 It really brings out the flavors and makes it taste intensely like bananas.

 In the show David Chang interviewed his baker for the Momofuku milk bar and she said that it was also really important to use rotten bananas for things like puddings and pies.
 I made a mental note to try out homemade banana pudding the next time I had some super-rotten bananas.
+These Banana Pudding Cups are the delicious result.
 It only took me almost a year to actually do it!

 1) IN a blender, combine very ripe bananas, cream, milk and blend until smooth.
 Then add sugar, corn starch egg yolks and salt and blend again until smooth.